Morocco, day seven: Tangier

 Thursdays are generally my busy day, for some reason, and today was no exception.

-I had time in the afternoon for a little potter about and a spot of lunch at the Bistrot de Petit Socco – harira, my new go-to, and a salad – before having a last (for now) wander around looking at shiny things and smelly things in the market.
+This left me time in the afternoon for a little potter about and a spot of lunch at the Bistrot de Petit Socco – harira is my new go-to – before having a final-for-now wander around looking at shiny things and smelly things in the market.

 Olives to die for.

-I was late back to the hotel and the doors were locked, but once back in my room, I found a riad in Fès for 20€ a night which I booked, at around midnight.
-I looked at my packing and wondered how long it would take me to do in the morning.
+I was late back to the hotel and the doors were locked, but once back in my room at around midnight, I found a riad in Fès for 20€ a night which I booked.
+I looked at my packing – and wondered how long it would take me to do it in the morning.

 Door of the day.